 It is now a well established community of, we were told, about 3000 people with their own schools, churches, administration, industry and their own money.
 Yes, money!
 Well actually its coupons, the denomination is the Ora of which one Ora is directly exchangeable to one Rand.
 The coupons are issued by the local chamber of commerce.
 The currency can only be used in Orania and qualifies for a 10% discount.
 Looking at the bottle of honey, it is marked 63 Ora, if you pay using Rand it would be R70.
 But why do they do it?
 It makes them some money.
 When an Ora is issued it will be backed up by an equivalent value in Rand.
 The coupons have an expiry date at which they have to be handed in at the Orania Reserve Bank to be exchanged for the equivalent in Rand, well, not really, they get issued with new Oras.
 And here comes the trick, the 30 Ora shown in the picture are in my possession, never to be returned back to Orania, it's a souvenir.
 The 30 Ora will not be exchanged into Rands, the reserves at the Orania Bank will thus increase by R30.
 With many tourists doing this, i.e. taking a few notes back home, the gain for Orania could be fairly substantial.
 The picture shows the new central bank building still under construction.

 There are a couple of monuments.
 Prominent on the top of Monument Hill is a number of busts arranged in a half circle.
 I made a point of noting who those people were.
 From left to right: BJ Vorster, JG Strijdom, DF Malan, HF Verwoerd, Paul Kruger.
 They were all, with the exeption of Paul Kruger, prime ministers of he union and later the republic of South Africa.
-But, there are some gaps, why no busts of Louis Botha and JC Smuts.
+But, there are some gaps, why no busts of Louis Botha, JC Smuts, PW Botha and FW de Klerk?
 Somebody familiar with the history of South Africa will be able to figure that one out.
 Louis Botha was the first prime minister of the Union.
 He had arranged himself so well with the British that he joined them when WW1 broke out.
 That was so much against the will of many Boers that it caused the rebellion of 1914.
 With Jan Smuts it was very similar at the outbreak of WW2.
+PW and FW are responsible for the political changes that lead to the hand-over to the ANC.
 And the empty base?
 I would think that one is reserved for MT Steyn, the last president of the Orange Free State.

 And in the middle of all that is the little man rolling up his sleeves, ready to jump in and build Orania.
 He is the symbol of Orania and is also on their flag.
 His name is Klein Reus (small giant).
 A plaque on his base explains what Orania is actually all about, see frame on the right.
 It's in Afrikaans, I have to translate.
 Before attempting to translate this I have to do some word-clearing.
 What is meant by 'volkseie arbeid'?
 The best direct translation of the term under discussion is possibly 'own-folk labour.
 South African tradition is that the non-whites did all the menial tasks, i.e. house help, garden service, cleaning.
 In Orania, which is folk based, there are no non-whites to do these tasks, these services are performed by Afrikaners.
 For the average South African coming to Orania it is strange to see a building site with only whites (Afrikaners) working there, or to see a gang of road workers filling in pot holes, all Afrikaners.
 This is basically their underlying philosophy and this was also, as they see it, what was wrong with apartheid, the use of non-white labour.
 And, I remember also Verwoerd saw that when he said 'if you want apartheid then you must apply apartheid'.
 Here in Orania this is exactly what they are doing.